isaacmg/fb_scraper/readme.md

 To get the ID of a Facebook group go [here](https://lookup-id.com) and input the url of the page or group you are trying to scrape.

-For instructions on how to use our Dockerfile please see the [wiki page](https://github.com/isaacmg/fb_scraper/wiki/Docker-Image)
+For instructions on how to use our Dockerfile please see the [wiki page](https://github.com/isaacmg/fb_scraper/wiki/Docker-Image).
+Our Dockerfile is tested regularly on Codefresh so you can easily see if the build is passing above.

 ### You will need to have Python 3.5+.
 If you want to use the examples you will need Jupyter Notebooks and Spark.

 1. Create a file called app.txt and place your app_id in it along with your app_secret.